enuffv/enuffbotting/README.md

-# 😠 enuffbotting 😠
-stop this at once, youtubers dont like this and nor do i.

-# 🎉fuck you, bots run the net 🎉
+# 🎉in development: Self bot promo 🎉
 - login through cookie lists
   - extract cookies from files and put into big list and use them each iteration.

-- Bot usages
+- Usages
   - automatically comment, like video, watchtime.
   - manually do the same, but with certain options in config file.

-# coming soon.
+# Coming Soon:
 - decent sub bot
 - reply to comments
 - like comments